 We eased past West Bromwich Albion in 2008 courtesy of goals from Didier Drogba and Lampard, before another Midlands draw after Joe Hart’s heroics helped Birmingham City to hold us to a 0-0 draw.
 Then, after not playing on Boxing Day in 2010, we were held again by Fulham when we met a year later.

 Juan Mata scored in that game, and he was at it again 12 months on with the only goal to see off Norwich City, which was followed in 2013 by Eden Hazard’s goal seeing off Swansea City at the Bridge.

-Another Boxing Day derby win for the Blues was secured in altogether more comfortable fashion – and the margin of victory could have been massive had it not been for the brilliance of Adrian between the sticks for the Hammers.
-However, the Spanish keeper could do little to keep out a tap-in from John Terry, who took his Chelsea tally to an incredible 61, and Eden Hazard teed up Diego Costa for a fine left-footed finish which put the game out of the reach of our visitors from east London.
+Fortunately, the entertainment levels were ramped up a notch with another Boxing Day derby in 2014, this time against West Ham.
+A 2-0 victory for the Blues was secured in altogether more comfortable fashion – and the margin could have been massive had it not been for the brilliance of Adrian between the sticks for the Hammers.
+However, the Spanish keeper could do little to keep out a tap-in from John Terry, who took his Chelsea tally to an incredible 61, and Hazard teed up Diego Costa for a fine left-footed finish which put the game out of the reach of our visitors from east London.

-The 12th consecutive win of a then-Premier League record-equalling run of 13, this was as straightforward as they come thanks to another virtuoso attacking display matched by a solid rearguard.
-The attacking trio of Eden Hazard, Willian and Pedro were simply too hot for the Cherries to handle.
+Against Bournemouth we recorded the 12th consecutive win of a then-Premier League record-equalling run of 13, this was as straightforward as they come thanks to another virtuoso attacking display matched by a solid rearguard.
+The attacking trio of Hazard, Willian and Pedro were simply too hot for the Cherries to handle.
 The latter netted twice, either side of a penalty by Hazard, and the victory rarely looked in doubt.